wishrd/stock-options/README.md

 For building the UI it uses SvelteKit and DaisyUI allowing fast development.
 It is mobile first but can be used in desktop.

-## Authentication
+## Database

-For the authentication, we want the user to log in with Google to use Google Drive as storage.
+For the database, it is using IndexedDB, so all data will be stored locally in the browser.

 ## Main page